-Hatton Eielson Public School District No. 7's Response to Finding
+Hatton Eielson Public School District No. 7's Response to Findings

-Hatton Eielson Public School District No. 7's response to the finding identified in our audit is described in the accompanying schedule of findings and responses.
-Hatton Eielson Public School District No. 7's response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.
+Hatton Eielson Public School District No. 7's responses to the findings identified in our audit are described in the accompanying schedule of findings and responses.
+Hatton Eielson Public School District No. 7's responses were not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on them.